liltims77/Data_Warehouse_design/README.md

    ## B. Entity-Relationship Diagram (Operational Model)
+The Entity-Relationship Diagram (ERD) represents the operational data model, focusing on how different entities relate to each other in a normalized structure.
+It is used for transactional systems where data integrity and consistency are critical.
 The ERD is designed for operational purposes, providing a normalized view of the data to support daily operations.

 ## Entities and Relationships:
 1. Entities:
 .
-TeamMember: Attributes include Team_Member_ID, name, role.
+TeamMember: Represents individual team members and their roles.
+Attributes include Team_Member_ID, name, role.
 .
-Task: Attributes include Task_ID, task, billable.
+Task: Represents the tasks assigned to team members.
+Attributes include Task_ID, task, billable.
 .
-Project: Attributes include Project_ID, client, project.
+Project: Represents projects linked to tasks and clients.
+Attributes include Project_ID, client, project.
 .
-Date: Attributes include Date_ID, date, Year, Month, Week, Day, Quarter.
+Date: Represents temporal data, like specific dates and their associated calendar attributes.
+Attributes include Date_ID, date, Year, Month, Week, Day, Quarter.
 2. Relationships:
 .
+Represents the relationships between team members, tasks, projects, and dates, storing details like start date, end date, estimated hours, and billable status.
 The Allocations table links TeamMember, Task, Project, and Date to capture task assignments and resource allocations.

 ## Why the Operational Model?
 Ensures data normalization, reducing redundancy and maintaining data consistency.